-Potential for Upadacitinib to Affect the Pharmacokinetics of Other Drugs
+Potential for Upadacitinib to Affect the Pharmacokinetics of Other Drugs b.
+Upadacitinib was administered as an immediate-release formulation.

 The effect of upadacitinib on plasma exposures of other drugs is provided in Table 24.
 The drugs listed in this table are based on either drug interaction case reports or studies, or potential interactions due to the expected magnitude and seriousness of the interaction (i.e., those identified as contraindicated).